XXXTentacion: Controversy

-XXXTentacion's ex-girlfriend Geneva Ayala, who had accused him of domestic abuse in 2016, said of the controversy surrounding her and Onfroy's past, "It's disgusting that people are speaking for me.
+Onfroy's ex-girlfriend Geneva Ayala, who had accused him of domestic abuse in 2016, said of the controversy surrounding her and Onfroy's past, "It's disgusting that people are speaking for me.
 I don't care if no one cared about me however many months ago, I didn't lose my life.
 He did.
 It's permanent.
 I'm still here.
 Like, how do you think that makes me feel?
 Everyone expecting me to be relieved or happy?
 No, I'm broken."
-Following XXXTentacion's death, Ayala appeared in the music video and the cover art for the 2019 single "Hearteater".
+Following Onfroy's death, Ayala appeared in the music video and the cover art for the 2019 single "Hearteater".